Pragatibala/assignment/assignment/module-3-CSS&CSS-3/css-theory.md

 ## ans:

-create separate css file & then create css file link attach in the head section of the HTML document.
+An external style sheet is a separate CSS file that can be accessed by creating a link within the head section of the webpage.
+Multiple webpages can use the same link to access the stylesheet.
+The link to an external style sheet is placed within the head section of the page. create separate css file & then create css file link attach in the head section of the HTML document.
 Multiple web page design the same css file link access the stylesheet.. it is external style sheet benefit.
 External files occupy less space and code runs faster.